Rating based on our Living DNA review

 Well-being and DNA ancestry kit ($179): A bundle including the Ancestry kit and Well-being kit.

 Raw DNA data upload (FREE): Already have your genetic results from another company?
-You can upload it to the portal on the Living DNA website for free.
+You can perform a Living DNA upload to the portal on their website for free.
 You will have access to the basic results of your ancestry in 8 locations worldwide.

 Review of Living DNA Reports